#10. Obamacare was shoved down our throats

-Violation of the First Amendment isn’t exactly what President Obama advertised when he pushed his healthcare law back in 2010.
-Yet, it is part of his Administration’s agenda—forcing nearly all employers to pay for abortion-inducing drugs, contraception, and sterilization services.
+Violation of the First Amendment isn’t exactly what Obama advertised when he pushed his healthcare law back in 2010.
+Yet, it was definitely part of his Administration’s agenda—forcing nearly all employers to pay for abortion-inducing drugs, contraception, and sterilization services.

 From an article from The Heritage Foundation, “As of August 1, under Obamcare’s HHS new guidelines, employers had to amend their health insurance offerings to include these drugs and services.
 And, if they refuse to follow these new guidelines, they receive a fine of $100 per employee per day for non-compliance.”

-This outrageous policy makes it impossible for employers to afford the fine—meaning they must change their insurance policies or stop offering health coverage to their workers.
+This outrageous policy made it impossible for employers to afford the fine—meaning they must change their insurance policies or stop offering health coverage to their workers.

 But for many employers, offering the types of services required under the HHS mandate violates their consciences.
 It conflicts with their deeply held religious beliefs.
 And the government is telling them that doesn’t matter— and that they must pay anyway, regardless of their beliefs.